-Outcome Indicator 2020/21 Annual Target and Performance CWD M PDO PDO no. KPI no. Key Performance Indicator 2019/ 20 Target 2019/ 20 Actual Annual Target Annual Actual Comments 4 The bank account of the other ECD was closed and not reopened.
+Outcome Indicator 20 20/21 Anr nual Target and Performance CWD M PDO PDO no. KPI no. Key Performance Indicator 2019/ 20 Target 2019/ 20 Actual Annual Target Annual Actual Comments Reasons for not funding the three ECDs: One SLA was not signed; One principal died in March 2020 and thus none of the staff members were comfortable to sign the SLA; and The bank account of the other ECD was closed and not reopened.
 Going forward, process will be started sooner to get necessary approvals for allocated funds.
 1.5.1.2 Number of youth who complete the skills development project.
 15 15 15 19 Overachievement: There was a high demand from sector department stakeholders, for example, Department of Health, Social Development, Education and Stellenbosch Municipality to train more interns and this was within the approved budget.